 The Certified Performance and Sport Scientist ™ (CPSS™) specializes in the application of scientific processes to improve individual and team athletic performance and decrease injury risk.
 The CPSS may be either a generalist, working across the breadth of scientific disciplines, or a specialist practitioner, who has training and/or applied experiences predominantly within one or more specific scientific discipline area(s) relevant to sport science and sports performance.

 Those who hold a CPSS certification demonstrate leadership qualities, with the ability to apply foundational knowledge and skill across multiple sport-related scientific disciplines, instill best practices for the assessment and use of performance technology, and suggest evidence-based training practices through the process and application of scientific research.
 The Certified Performance and Sport Scientist maintains productive relationships with sport coaches, athletic performance staff, medical staff, and other key stakeholders, to enhance communication and decision-making in sport and athletic performance settings.

 The NSCA Staff and Exam Development Committee are working hard to deliver an industry-defining textbook and certification exam in support of emerging sport science professions.
-CPSS exam registrations will begin in the first quarter 2021.
-An additional 120-day period to schedule and sit for the exam will be added after the initial exam launch date.
-This date will be determined and communicated in future updates.
+The target date range to release the CPSS certification exam is mid-2021.
+The exact dates for registrations and exam launch are be determined and communicated in future updates.

 Candidates must meet both the formal education AND specific applied experience requirements in one of three routes listed for eligibility and have a current CPR/AED certification.
 Click below to learn more about the requirements.Eligibility Requirement Details

 It is the goal of the NSCA that all of our certifying exams meet the NCCA standards of accreditation.
 We will continue to keep this information updated as the requirements for NCCA accreditation are met.